dimitri-nicolo/calico/networking/federation/overview.md

 > The use of the public IP requires NAT and is therefore not suitable for Federated Endpoint Identity.
 {: .alert .alert-info}

-The `calicoq` command line tool will display the endpoints from remote clusters provided that the files specified in the Remote Cluster Configuration resources are also accessible to `calicoq`, using the same file path.
+The `calicoq` command line tool will display the endpoints from remote clusters.

 At this time, neither the {{site.prodname}} Manager nor `calicoctl` can be used to view endpoints from remote clusters.